aryan625/Detection-of-different-Blood-cells/README.md

 # Training-YOLOX-on-a-Custom-Dataset

 In this project, I aimed to train YOLOX on custom dataset.
 I chose this model since it is an anchor-free version of YOLO, with a simpler design but better performance.
 Here I used YOLOX-s model .To implement the model for training, I used Pytorch Framework.
-The detector was trained relatively quickly for detecting multiple classes of objects (different blood cells) with mean AP of 0.9224.To prepare and preprocess the dataset; I used a public blood cell detection dataset which was available on Roboflow.
+The detector was trained relatively quickly for detecting multiple classes of objects (different blood cells) achieving mean AP of 0.9224.To prepare and preprocess the dataset; I used a public blood cell detection dataset which was available on Roboflow.
 At last the model was inferred on a test image to detect RBC, WBC and Platelets.

 To train the detector I took the following steps:
   -	Installed YOLOX dependencies